egress

 -> internet from the operator machine

-desktop launch --egress <profile> passes the lease-local proxy to Chrome as:
+desktop launch --egress <profile> wires the lease-local proxy into the browser by appending:

 --proxy-server=http://127.0.0.1:3128